 Verification policies, rules and procedures will be modified as needed to accommodate persons with disabilities.
-All information obtained through the verification process will be handled in accordance with the records management policies established by the PHA.
+All information obtained through the verification process will be handled in accordance with the records management policies of the PHA.

-PART I: GENERAL VERIFICATION REQUIREMENTS
+PART I. GENERAL VERIFICATION REQUIREMENTS

 7-I.A.
-FAMILY CONSENT TO RELEASE OF INFORMATION [24 CFR 960.259, 24 CFR 5.230]
+FAMILY CONSENT TO RELEASE OF INFORMATION [24 CFR 982.516 AND 982.551, 24 CFR 5.230]

-The family must supply any information that the PHA or HUD determines is necessary to the administration of the program and must consent to PHA verification of that information [24 CFR 960.259(a)(1)].
+The family must supply any information that the PHA or HUD determines is necessary to the administration of the program and must consent to PHA verification of that information [24 CFR 982.551].